SOFware/reissue/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Releasing

+Run `rake build:checksum` to build the gem and generate the checksum.
+This will also update the version number in the gemspec file.

+Run `rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+This will leave a new commit with the version number incremented in the version file and the changelog updated with the new version.
+Push the changes to the repository.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/SOFware/reissue.